Travel details

 -

-You will be transferred to Addis Ababa International Airport and board your departure flight.
+You will be transferred to Addis Ababa International Airport to board your departure flight.
 We hope you enjoyed the tour and look forward to serving you again.

 [English Guide]